MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to/use-containers.md

 > * The docker commands in the following sections use the back slash, `\`, as a line continuation character.
 Replace or remove this based on your host operating system's requirements.
 > * The `Eula`, `Billing`, and `ApiKey` options must be specified to run the container; otherwise, the container won't start.
 For more information, see [Billing](#billing).

-To run the Personally Identifiable Information container, execute the following `docker run` command.
+To run the PII detection container, execute the following `docker run` command.
 Replace the placeholders below with your own values:

 | Placeholder | Value | Format or example |
 |-------------|-------|---|